Inventory Management

 Inventory Turnover Rate

 Inventory turnover tells you how many times you sell through and replace your inventory in a given period.
-A high turnover rate means your stock is moving.
-A low turnover rate means your cash is sitting on shelves.
+High turnover means stock is moving.
+Low turnover means cash is sitting on shelves.

-Industry averages vary — retail typically targets 4–6 turns per year, while fast-moving consumer goods aim for 12 or higher.
-If you do not know your number, you do not know if your inventory is performing.
+Retail typically targets 4 to 6 turns per year.
+Fast-moving consumer goods aim for 12 or higher.
+If you do not know your number, you cannot tell whether your inventory is performing or bleeding.

-Formula: Cost of Goods Sold ÷ Average Inventory Value
+Formula: Cost of Goods Sold divided by Average Inventory Value

 Metric 02

 For most small and mid-size operations, a DSI above 60 is a warning sign.
-Above 90 is a cash flow problem waiting to happen.
+Above 90 is a cash flow problem that compounds quietly until it becomes critical.

-Formula: (Average Inventory ÷ COGS) × Number of Days
+Formula: (Average Inventory divided by COGS) multiplied by Number of Days

 Metric 03